Who Is Edgar Fannigan? His Winter Baby’s Serial Killer & Burning Questions, Explained

 Why Casey Chose To Stay

-“Okay.
 This is my favorite question.
-In the beginning, Casey was depicted as a typical independent young woman living in San Diego.
+In the beginning, Casey was depicted as an independent young woman living in San Diego.
 The original draft had a line about her not taking the plane ticket fully paid by her dad, which was how she ended up doing the road trip.
-To me, her daddy issues are where relatability ended.
+I think it’s obvious that she has daddy issues, but that only played a small part in her decisions.

 Casey isn’t a typical FMC.